necosta/spark-redshift-x/README.md

 # Tech challenge

-Let's Get Checked technical challenge
+Technical challenge using Spark and Redshift.

 ## Technical task